Find Grad Schools

 40% Racial-Ethnic Minorities*

 Louisiana State University - Shreveport tops the list of the most popular school in the U.S. for community organization majors who are seeking their master's degree.
 Roughly 9,900 attend the school each year.
 The average in-state tuition for full-time undergraduates is $5,656 per year, while in-state graduate students, on average, pay $6,196 per year.
-For the 2020-2021 academic year, 130 master's degrees were handed out to community organization majors at Louisiana State University - Shreveport.
-Around 40% of these students were from an underrepresented racial-ethnic group, and 85% were women.
+During the most recent year for which we have data, 130 people received their master's degree in community organization from Louisiana State University - Shreveport.
+Of these students, 80% were women and 40% were members of underrepresented racial-ethnic groups.

 #2